openpolitics/manifesto/economy.md

 ## Housing

-Stamp Duty Land Tax (paid on house purchases) should be reformed, with tax band thresholds based on the regional average house price.
-Purchases up to the regional average price should be zero-rated.
+Stamp Duty Land Tax (paid on house purchases) should be reformed, with tax band thresholds linked to the regional average house price.
+Purchases up to the regional average house price should be zero-rated.
 In addition, the 'slab' approach of current taxation will be changed to an incremental approach, where only the amount above a threshold is taxed at that rate.